This Day In Music: October 18

 October 18, 1934 ~ Berit Maria Jonsson, commonly known as operatic dramatic soprano Berit Lindholm, born in Stockholm, Sweden ~ Closely associated with the Royal Opera House, the Bayreuth Festival, and the Vienna State Opera.
 Known best for portraying heroines such as Brunnhilde in Richard Wagner's Der Ring Des Nibelungen and Chrysothemis in Richard Strauss's Elektra ~ Jonsson passed away in 2023

-October 18, 1925 ~ Vernon Harrison, commonly known as country blues, boogie woogie, jazz singer, pianist, songwriter Boogie Woogie Red, born in Rayville, Louisiana, USA ~ Has worked with Sonny Boy Williamson I, Washboard Willie, Baby Boy Warren, Lonnie Johnson, Tampa Red, John Lee Hooker, Memphis Slim, and others.
+October 18, 1925 ~ Vernon Harrison, commonly known as country blues, boogie woogie, jazz singer, pianist, songwriter Boogie Woogie Red, born in Rayville, Louisiana, USA ~ Has worked with Sonny Boy Williamson I, Washboard Willie, Baby Boy Warren, Lonnie Johnson, Tampa Red, John Lee Hooker, and Memphis Slim.
 Perhaps best known for his 1974 Live At The Blind Pig album, earning him critical praise and interest in Europe ~ Harrison passed away in 1992

 October 18, 1920 ~ Maria Amalia Mercouri, commonly known as actress, singer, activist, politician Melina Mercouri, born in Athens, Greece ~ As a singer best known for Hartino To Fengaraki from the Greek production of A Streetcar Named Desire, Athenes Ma Ville, and Melinaki.
 At the time of the coup d'ét in Greece, she was abroad and had her Greek citizenship revoked for leading the protest against the dictatorial regime.
 After the regime's fall in 1974 returned to Greece and co-founding the centre-left political party PASOK.
 Later Mercouri would serve as Minister for Culture, the first woman to do so ~ Mercouri passed away in 1994